audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

         * Experimental support for importing a much wider range of audio formats via FFmpeg: support has to be enabled in *config when building and requires FFmpeg libraries
+        * Experimental support for "on-demand" immediate loading of imported PCM WAV or AIFF files (full waveform continues to load while you play or edit).

 Effects:
         * Built-in plug-ins now grouped into related categories

 Interface:
         * New Debug Log window available in all builds
-        * Experimental support for pairing a label track with any number of audio tracks so that labels shift with cuts and inserts in the audio track
+        * Experimental support for linking a label track with any number of audio tracks so that labels shift with cuts and inserts in the audio track
         * Default theme now reverted to that of 1.3.5